Concept Deep Interview #02|Empathy with Mingei

 Egawa

-#01Background to the launch
+#01Background to launch

 Watari